microsoft/BCTech/samples/Excel/guidelines/layout-design-guideline.md

 # Guidelines for designing Excel layouts

+## Worksheet naming and location
+Locate worksheets in the order you think will be most useful for users so that they do not have to scroll when using the report.

+Good worksheet names help users quickly get an overview of the information they can obtain by navigating to the worksheet.

+An Excel worksheet can be up to 31 characters long.
+For more information, see https://stackoverflow.com/questions/3681868/is-there-a-limit-on-an-excel-worksheets-name-length

 ## One or multiple worksheets
 In contrast to a report designed for print or pdf, an Excel report typically consists of multiple worksheets, each of which is designed for a different purpose.
 Some common types of worksheets are
 1. Overview dashboard